 In response, the following text has been added to the Trial Governance section of the manuscript:

-Electronic data will be stored in a fully audited data-centre in the UK with appropriate certifications including ISO 27001:2005 (Information Security) and 9001:2008 (Quality Management).
+“Electronic data will be stored in a fully audited data-centre in the UK with appropriate certifications including ISO 27001:2005 (Information Security) and 9001:2008 (Quality Management).”

 Page 18, line 33: Could you also discuss the potential limitation or potential selection bias that can be introduced by having potassium checked at the consulting physician's discretion?
 What I mean is that the consulting physician is not blinded as far as I know, so therefore, to check if his potassium strategy is effective in the tight control arm, he or she could order more frequent potassium lab tests in the tight control arm, versus the relaxed control arm.
 This could lead to potential undertreatment of the relaxed control arm, or overtreatment of the tight control arm.